The Dark Web, Demystified: Beyond the Shadows of Tor

 https://ciadotgov4sjwlzihbbgxnqg3xiyrg7so2r2o3lt5wz5ypk4sxyjstad.onion/

 As you can see from the URL of each Tor website, no one in their right mind would be able to seamlessly remember and type in the domain address to access the website.
-For this purpose, QR Codes are used to easily access Tor websites.
+For this purpose, QR codes are often used to easily access Tor websites.

 Despite its infamous reputation, Tor and the dark web serve several crucial legitimate purposes: